ooni/probe-cli/internal/experiment/webconnectivity/README.md

 2. if it's `https://...`, then we only start encrypted tasks.

-Cleartext tasks are implemented by [cleartextflow.go](cleartextflow.go) while encrypted tasks live in [secureflow.go](secureflow.go).
+Cleartext tasks are implemented by [cleartextflow.go](cleartextflow.go) while the encrypted tasks live in [secureflow.go](secureflow.go).

 A cleartext task does the following:

 1. TCP connect;

-2. additionally, the first task to establish a connection also performs a GET request to fetch a webpage.
+2. additionally, the first task to establish a connection also performs a GET request to fetch a webpage (we cannot GET for all connections, because that would be `websteps` and would require a different data format).

 An encrypted task does the following: